pyepics/pyepics/doc/pv.rst

    more than one element) will be returned as a numpy array, provided the numpy module is available.
 See :ref:`advanced-large-arrays-label` for a discussion of strategies for how to best deal with very large arrays.

+   The *use_monitor* option controls whether the most recent value from the automatic monitoring will be used or whether the value will be explicitly asked for right now.
+Usually, you can rely on a PVs value being kept up to date, and so the default here is ``True``.
+But, since network traffic is not instantaneous and hard to predict, the value returned with `use_monitor=True` may be out-of-date.

+   The *timeout* sets how long (in seconds) to wait for the value to be sent.
+This only applies with `use_monitor=False`, or if the PV is not automatically monitored.
+Otherwise, the most recently received value will be sent immediately.

+   See :ref:`pv-automonitor-label` for more on monitoring PVs and :ref:`advanced-get-timeouts-label` for more details on what happens when a :func:`pv.get` times out.

 .. method:: put(value[, wait=False[, timeout=30.0[, use_complete=False[, callback=None[, callback_data=None]]]]])